carlosm22700/NEED-ecommerce/README.md

 # NEED

 NEED is your all-inclusive online marketplace built with the goal of answering to any and every need.
 Our motto is "You Need?
 We Got.", a testament to our dedication in providing a platform where you can find virtually anything, from little knick-knacks to the most essential doodads.
+Don't be surprised if you find a Thing-a-majig!

 ## Technologies Used